Auburn Bulletin 2024-2025

 HRMN 3420 HUMAN RESOURCE MANAGEMENT (3) LEC.
 3. Pr.
 P/C MNGT 3100 or P/C MNGT 3103 or P/C MNGT 3107 or P/C MNGT 3810.
 Management of human resources dealing with selection, training, placement, appraisal, compensation, and employee representation.

 HRMN 4920 INTERNSHIP (1-6) AAB/INT.
 SU.
 Pr.
 2.50 GPA.
-Approval by departmental intern program committee.
+Departmental approval.
+Approval by departmental intern program committee and minimum 2.50 GPA.
 Course may be repeated for a maximum of 6 credit hours.

 HRMN 5460 HUMAN RESOURCE LEGISLATION (3) LEC.
 3. Pr.
 HRMN 3420 or HRMN 3423.
 Legislation that impacts the management of human resources within the organization.